Chilled asparagus with fennel, spring onions and capers

 Non-pareil is a caper specification that I haven't had occasion to look up until now!
 Because they are sorted and sold by size, and the smaller caper berries are priced for their superior texture and floral quality, non-pareil, or “no equal” is the preferred variety for culinary applications.

-When I prepared this dish for KGW's Portland Today Show, I topped the asparagus with smoked trout, creating a salad that becomes a meal.
-Try using other smoked fish or shellfish, or sliced, cured meats like proscuitto or other cured ham.
+To create a salad that becomes a meal, try topping the asparagus with smoked trout, another smoked fish or shellfish, or with sliced, cured meats like proscuitto or smoked cured ham.

 makes 4 servings